zeroc-ice/ice-builder-visualstudio/README.md

 | Output Directory    | OutputDir                                |
 | Include Directories | IncludeDirectories                       |
 | Additional Options  | AdditionalOptions                        |

+### Configuring Slice Compilation for C# Projects

+Add the required NuGet packages to your C# project

+#### For 3.8:

+- [ZeroC.Ice.Slice.Tools]
+- [ZeroC.Ice]

+#### For 3.7:

+- [ZeroC.IceBuilder.MSBuild]
+- [ZeroC.Ice.Net]

+For .NET Framework projects you must reload the project before the Ice Builder options become available and allow you to change the Slice compilation settings.

 ## Updating from older versions